-Natural hazards are a part of living in Southern California, with earthquake being the most likely scenario.
-However, there is the potential for many different natural and manmade hazards such tsunami, terrorism, hazardous material spills, etc. Do you know what hazards affect you in your home, school, or workplace?
+Natural hazards are a part of living in Southern California, with earthquakes being the most likely scenario.
+However, there is the potential for many different natural and manmade hazards such as tsunamis, terrorism, hazardous material spills, etc. Do you know what hazards affect you in your home, school, or workplace?

 More than 82% of U.S. residents are aware that emergency preparedness is important to handle disasters.
 Yet of these, most have made little, if any, actual preparations!
 What about you?
 Are you ready?
 Being prepared will help reduce fear, anxiety and losses that accompany disaster situations.

 - Learn all about pet preparedness by visiting Ready.gov/pets